jcarrano/antidox/doc/source/guide.rst

     Exclude the selected children.
 By default if this option is empty, it forces all children to be excluded.

-  Children are normally specified by name.
+  Children are normally specified by *name*.
 The default inclusion behavior can be overridden by responding the :event:`antidox-include-children` event.

 .. rst:role:: doxy:r